-The PreCursor-M+ is validated for cervical specimens collected and stored in PreservCyt or STM collection medium and for self-collected vaginal brush specimens collected dry or in saline (0.9% w/v NaCl).
+The PreCursor-M+ is validated for cervical specimens collected and stored in PreservCyt, SurePath or STM collection medium and for self-collected vaginal brush specimens collected dry that have been stored in PreservCyt upon arrival in the laboratory.

 Any off-label use of this product and/or modification of the components will void Self-screen B.V.'s liability.